In a season marred by injuries, former Husky Sami Whitcomb has stepped up to keep Storm in playoff chase

 The Seattle Storm has had its share of detrimental injuries this season.

-First, an ACL tear from Breanna Stewart in the offseason left the team without its reigning MVP.
+First, an Achilles tear from Breanna Stewart in the offseason left the team without its reigning MVP.
 Then, three-time WNBA Champion Sue Bird underwent severe knee surgery, sidelining her without an expected plan of return.
 And, in the first weeks of preseason camp, coach Dan Hughes was diagnosed with cancer.
 But the sour cherry on top was losing All-Star guard Jewell Loyd for seven games after she suffered a severe ankle injury on June 25.

 In place of Loyd, who is back on a minutes restriction, three-year veteran Sami Whitcomb has risen to the challenge, and is putting the finishing touches on a breakout season.
 Whitcomb and the Storm (15-13) will host the Indiana Fever (9-19) at 4 p.m.
 Sunday at Alaska Airlines Arena.
 Seattle has just six games remaining in its regular season, and, despite the injuries, the Storm are squarely in the playoff picture with the sixth seed.

-Note: Editor’s note: An earlier version of this story incorrectly stated Breanna Stewart tore her ACL.
-She tore her Achilles.